Skip to content

 You can also play around with the fixed version from here.

-Debug JavaScript with Visual Studio Code
+Part 3: How to debug JavaScript with Visual Studio code

 VS Code setup for debugging